 THE BASIS OF OUR POLITICAL SYSTEM IS THE RIGHT OF THE PEOPLE TO MAKE AND ALTER THEIR CONSTITUTIONS OF GOVERNMENT: BUT THE CONSTITUTION WHICH AT ANY TIME EXISTS, TILL CHANGED BY AN EXPLICIT AND AUTHENTIC ACT OF THE WHOLE PEOPLE, IS SACREDLY OBLIGATORY UPON ALL: THE VERY IDEA OF THE POWER AND THE RIGHT OF THE PEOPLE TO ESTABLISH GOVERNMENT PRESUPPOSES THE DUTY OF EVERY INDIVIDUAL TO OBEY THE ESTABLISHED GOVERNMENT

 From Washington's Farewell Address

-- 1. What is the purpose of a constitution?

-Constitutions indicate what citizens want their government to do for them, and establish the rights of the citizens.
-Constitutions govern how the citizens and their leaders interact. - 2.
-Is it possible for citizens to make changes in the constitution?
-How can Nebraska citizens change their constitution?
+- What is the purpose of a constitution?
+1. - Is it possible for citizens to make changes in the constitution?
+2. How can Nebraskans change their constitution?